kcpru/kcpru/README.md

 ### Hello 👋 I'm Kacper

-I'm a student and programming enthusiast from Poland who also enjoys photography and playing the piano.
-I'm a happy owner of Arch and NixOS.
+I'm a student and programming enthusiast from Poland who also [enjoys photography](https://www.reddit.com/r/Ubuntu/comments/uj6wxb/my_photo_of_the_sunset_is_on_ubuntu_2204/) and playing the piano.
+I'm a happy owner NixOS.

 [Telegram](https://t.me/kcpru) • [Discord](https://discord.com/users/493747925009039381)